 The Saratoga Regional YMCA (SRYMCA) is committed to making sure no one is denied access to membership, services and/or programming due to their inability to pay.

 Scholarships are awarded on a sliding fee scale and can be applied to a portion of the cost of a membership or program.
+Applicants may be asked to pay a portion of fees based on where they fall on the scale.
 Scholarship determinations are based on household gross income and household size.
 Extenuating circumstances may be considered.
 For more information, contact Patti Laudicina, School-Age/Scholarship Director at firstname.lastname@example.org or 518-583-9622, ext.
 110.

 - Anyone living or working within the SRYMCA service area with annual household income plus cash reflected on current bank statements adding to less than 300% of the Federal Poverty Level as defined by the US Department of Health and Human Services is eligible.

 - Homeless individuals are automatically eligible for scholarships.

 - Scholarships can be granted for one session of a program or for up to 6 months membership.
 Applicants must re-apply if they need ongoing assistance.